CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 § 93.121.
 Expenses.

-(a) General.
-Enforcement Rule 401 provides that the salaries of the staff of the Office of the Secretary and of the Office of Disciplinary Counsel, their expenses, administrative costs, and the expenses of the members of the Board and of hearing committees shall be paid by the Board out of the funds collected under the provisions of § § 93.141—93.147 (relating to annual assessment of attorneys).
+General.
+Enforcement Rule 401 provides that the salaries of Disciplinary Board employees, their expenses, administrative costs, expenses of the members of the Board and of hearing committees, and expenses and compensation, if any, of special masters shall be paid by the Board out of the funds collected under the provisions of § 93.141 et seq. (relating to annual registration and assessment. administrative suspension. administrative changes in status.) and § § 89.205(b), 89.209, and 89.278 (relating to costs and fees).

 Source